 In today’s world, feeling relaxed and being creative isn’t easy.
 There are so many technological distractions which can easily cut young people off from the real world and encourage them to live in a disconnected social media world, plus big events like COVID-19 and climate change have created fear and uncertainty in our daily lives as well as uncertainty about the future.
-Imagine your child had something they wanted to share but didn’t know how to express it, or they were afraid that their creativity would be laughed at or frowned upon, or they feel isolated and that no one believes in them.
+Imagine a young person had something they wanted to share but didn’t know how to express it, or they were afraid that their creativity would be laughed at or frowned upon, or they feel isolated and that no one believes in them.
 Maybe they are starting a new school and have worries but feel embarrassed or unable to talk about them directly, or perhaps they’ve lost someone close or argued with a friend and don’t know how to express their emotions.

 This is where songwriting can help.
 Music and especially songwriting is a powerful tool that allows people to express emotions, as well as relate to the emotions of others.
 Songs are written from the heart, mind and soul – whether joyful or sorrowful – and the very act of composing and writing lyrics and melodies can be very cathartic.
 The Ancient Greeks believed if you had sorrow and you wrote it down in a song for Apollo he would take away the pain!
 Many musicians and therapists believe that songwriting is a great way to discover and process feelings of all kinds – hope, fear, joy, sorrow, excitement, anxiety – which can all be uncovered as children learn to play with words and melodies.
 The physical act of writing down what they are feeling can help children deal with their worries and fears as well as express wishes, hopes and dreams.